-Emily A. Gallagher is a visiting scholar at the Center for Household Financial Stability at the St. Louis Fed.
+Emily A. Gallagher is a visiting scholar at the Institute for Economic Equity at the St. Louis Fed.
 She is also an assistant professor of finance and real estate at the University of Colorado at Boulder.

 Financial health, homeownership and flood insurance status before a hurricane altered the financial hardship of flooding on families.